nighthawkcoders/platformer4x/_posts/2023-11-27-Game_levels.md

 ---
 comments: false
 layout: post
-title: OOP game levels, Part 2 coding
+title: Game levels and objects
-description: The key ideas behind creating game levels.
-This serves as an introduction prior to learning and playing with the code.
+description: A description of concepts behind creating game levels.
+This describes Game Level setup and defining the assets used to create Game Objects.
-type: ccc
-courses: { csse: {week: 14} }
+categories: [An Introduction]
 ---

 ## Game Level Setup